One Very HUGE Reason You Aren’t Getting Promoted in Human Resources…

 (4) Become someone worth godfathering.
 This all starts with performing and excelling in your current role.
 No one wants to be a godfather to someone considered to be a “B” or “C” player.
 So, be open to candid feedback.
 Be willing to take risks.
 Often there will occasions when the godfather’s guidance seems risky, be willing to operate out of box.

-Note: This article was excerpted in part from my book: Unwritten HR Rules: 21 Secrets For Attaining Awesome Career Success in Human Resources.
+Note: This article was partially excerpted from my book: Unwritten HR Rules: 21 Secrets For Attaining Awesome Career Success in Human Resources.

 Feel free to add your comments on this article by clicking here.

-Feed your network: If you like this article, feel free to share it with your Facebook, Linkedin & Twitter contacts by clicking the buttons below…
+Feed your network: If you like this article, feel free to share it with your FACEBOOK friends by clicking the “share” and “like” buttons below…or share this with your TWITTER followers by clicking the “tweet” button below.

 I must say it is one of the most practical lesson ever come across in my career…sometimes we are in middle of these things but we realize its reality or existence through these thought provoking lessons.